 Heal the Cracks in the Bell of the World

 Sept 2024.
-SATB, Treble Chorus, Piano and Violin / 6:30
+SATB, Treble Chorus or Solo, Piano and Violin / 5:20

 Score PDF

 As the bell rings, the choir sings: I was born of bullets, but now I sing of a world where bullets melt into bells.
+As the congregation meets, they raise their heads as if to say: Melt the cannons into bells, melt the bullets into bells.

 This stark and beautiful setting flows into a moving call for unity and action.